zhc940702/CGATCPred/README.md

 * scikit-learn == 0.21.3

 # Require input files
-You should prepare one compound-ATC code association matrix, seven compound-compound similarity matrices and one ATC code word vector coding matrix.
+You should prepare seven compound-compound similarity matrices, one compound-ATC code association matrix and one ATC code word vector coding matrix.
 All matrices are stored in pickle file format.

 SMSim: The fingerprint similarity matrix of chemicals.